 Which Types of Flooring Products Are Considered Suitable As Garage Flooring and Are They Only Good For Garages?

 system is another garage flooring option that can be used with good long lasting results.
 We have a great discussion on which garage flooring product is best, on our Garage Epoxy

 Garage flooring has very specific performance demands that it has to be able to handle without issue.
 Such as in the case of rubber flooring you want a product that is heavy enough and robust enough to handle twisting and turning tires.
 It should be able to do this without bunching or curling up even with your car not moving, which puts all of the dead weight of your vehicle onto your flooring.
 If your flooring is not made specifically for this it will crumble and bunch up and your tires will very quickly wear through your floor.
 Even a lot of so called garage mat floors are not really up to the challenge so you need to do your research and make sure you purchase the best made garage mats available.
 Vinyl mats are notorious for bunching up and being very slippery.
 These are not to be confuse with our Polyvinyl mats which will not do that.
 One hint at knowing a good quality product when you see one is by the length of warranty offered.
 Generally the longer the warranty the higher the quality the product is unless that warranty has a lot of small print in it.
 In that case run, don't walk away from those products.

 Same goes when you're considering laying down a tile floor for your garage.
-PVC interlocking tiles offer the best solution for not only your garage floor but for just about any floor surface.
+Garage floor tiles offer the best solution for not only your garage floor but for just about any floor surface.
 A solid PVC floor tile is so tough and durable you can take a hammer to it and not damage it.
 Try that with porcelain tiles or recycled hollow core tiles and see what happens!

 Rubber roll out mats